liuyxpp/MakiePublication.jl/README.md

 ## Features

-* Provide a collection of custom themes for journal publishers: ACS, APS, RSC.
+* Provide a collection of custom themes for journal publishers (ACS, APS, RSC) and some individual journals (JCAP, JHEP).
 * Custom theme for making figures suitable for web pages.
 * 15 color palettes based on well-known quality color schemes with special tweaked ordering for scientific publishing. (since v0.3.0)
 * Support hollow markers. (since v0.3.1)